Where to Celebrate the First Day of Summer in All 50 States

 The summer solstice, which occurs the third week in June, marks the official start of summer in the northern hemisphere.
 It's also the longest day of the year.
 Take advantage of the extra daylight by heading outdoors to enjoy one of the many events happening around this date, such as music festivals, family-friendly street parties, and activities at scenic parks.
 Here are free and cheap fun ways to enjoy the solstice in each state.

 Visit the outdoor sculpture courtyard at the Scottsdale Museum of Contemporary Art to observe the solstice sky through artist James Turrell’s sculpture "Knight Rise."
 Visitors can look through an elliptical opening in the ceiling that creates an illusion of the sky descending upon them.
-The installation is free to view during museum hours and most dramatic at sunrise and sunset.
+Museum admission is normally $10, but admission is free on Thursdays and after 5 p.m. on Fridays and Saturday.
+The installation is most dramatic at sunrise and sunset.

 Observe the solstice by taking in the night sky at Stamford Museum & Nature Center.
 Every Friday throughout the summer, visitors can view the stars through a research telescope at the observatory; the fee is $5 for adults and $3 for children.

 The weekend after the solstice brings an intense all-day mountain bike race that active types are sure to enjoy.
-The Summer Solstice Races on June 25 follow the trails of Allatoona Creek in Acworth (northwest of Atlanta) "where open fields give way to forest as the trail converges on Lake Allatoona, providing a picturesque backdrop."
+The Allatoona Creek Enduro on June 23 follows the trails of Allatoona Creek Park in Acworth (northwest of Atlanta) "where open fields give way to forest as the trail converges on Lake Allatoona, providing a picturesque backdrop."

-Harvard University opens its doors to the public June 20 for its annual Night at the Harvard Museums of Science Culture Summer Solstice Celebration.
-Admission and parking are free and the wide variety of activities includes circus performers, dances, crafts, music -- and even beekeeping -- aimed at the kid in everyone.
+Harvard University opens its doors to the public June 21 for its annual Night at the Harvard Museums of Science & Culture Summer Solstice Celebration.
+Admission and parking are free and the wide variety of activities includes circus performers, dances, crafts, and music aimed at the kid in everyone.

 Experience the solstice sunrise or sunset at Cypress Swamp, where an enchanting wooden walking path winds through a swamp populated with water tupelo and bald cypress trees.
 The short 0.4-mile walk can easily be completed in 20 minutes, but more leisurely strollers are more likely to spot native wildlife, including turtles and alligators.

 Visit Missouri’s own Stonehenge for the solstice.
-This partial reconstruction of the ancient structure outside of London was built at Missouri ST University in 1984 and is a place for students and visitors alike to observe and mark the seasons.
-These modern recreations are the largest monuments ever cut using a water jet.
+This partial reconstruction of the ancient structure outside of London was built at Missouri Science & Technology University in 1984 and is a place for students and visitors alike to observe and mark the seasons.
+These modern re-creations are the largest monuments ever cut using a water jet.

 Take advantage of summer’s longest day by driving the Going-to-the-Sun Road at Glacial National Park in Montana.
 The scenic 50-mile drive is a historic landmark that takes drivers through the main parts of the park.
-It features gorgeous mountain views (including snow-capped peaks), wildlife sightings, and hiking trails.
+It features gorgeous mountain views (including snow-capped peaks), wildlife sightings, and hiking trails, and it is open only in the summer.

 Take in the solstice sunlight at Barnegat Lighthouse State Park, where visitors can enjoy panoramic views of Island Beach, Barnegat Bay, and Long Beach Island from the top of the 150-year-old lighthouse for a $3 entrance fee.
 Other activities at the park include hiking, picnicking, fishing, and bird watching.

-Chaco Culture National Historical Park in Nageezi has the distinction of being named one of four "Dark Sky Parks," meaning one of the best places in the country to stargaze.
-Honor the solstice by joining one of the park’s sunrise programs on June 21 or 22, featuring native art demonstrations and concerts that combine music with astronomy.
+Chaco Culture National Historical Park in Nageezi has the distinction of being named one of four "Dark Sky Parks," meaning it's one of the best places in the country to stargaze.
+Mark the solstice by exploring the park’s collection of archaeological artifacts.

-Join local artisans, performers, and business owners for the annual summer solstice celebration in Greensboro on June 18.
+Join local artisans, performers, and business owners for the annual summer solstice celebration in Greensboro on June 23.
 The festival, which started in 2005, features three stages with six hours of planned music, a parasol parade, and a bazaar.
 Stick around after sundown for a "fire finale" at 9 p.m., showcasing fire-spinners and other performers.
-A recommended donation of $2 is requested.
+Admission is $5 for adults.

 Head to Theodore Roosevelt National Park to view painted canyons or journey through the Badlands.
-Several guided tours and campfire events are also offered during summer, including a special Picnic in the Park event on June 18 from 11 a.m. to 3 p.m., featuring horse-themed activities for kids, including paint the horse and stick horse races.
-Entrance fees are $20 per vehicle.
+Several guided tours and campfire events are also offered during summer, including a June 21 tour of Theodore Roosevelt’s Maltese Cross Cabin.
+Entrance fees are $25 per vehicle.

-Take a summer solstice guided walk at Oklahoma’s only prehistoric Native American archaeological site, Spiro Mounds Archaeological Center, on June 19 and 20.
+Take a summer solstice guided walk at Oklahoma’s only prehistoric Native American archaeological site, Spiro Mounds Archaeological Center, on June 21.
 The two-hour tour includes discussion of 12 mounds built by Native Americans hundreds of years ago that "line up to solstice and equinox sunsets."
-The $3 event begins at 7 p.m., allowing guests to observe sunset.
+The event begins at 7 p.m., allowing guests to observe sunset.
+The event costs an extra $5 for adults and $3 for kids in addition to the center's regular admission charge of $7 for adults, $5 for seniors, and $4 for kids.

-The annual RC-Moon Pie Festival & 10 Mile Run arrives in the tiny town of Bell Buckle every third weekend in June.
-Now in its 22nd year, the event takes place June 18 and offers plenty of all-day fun with music, games, clog dancing, and, of course, food.
-Featured fare includes Tennessee smoked barbecue, hand-squeezed lemonade, RC Cola, and deep fried moon pies -- and don't miss the cutting of the world’s largest moon pie.
+The annual RC-Moon Pie Festival arrives in the tiny town of Bell Buckle every third weekend in June.
+Now in its 24th year, the event takes place June 16 and offers plenty of all-day fun with music, games, clog dancing, and, of course, food.
+Featured fare includes Tennessee smoked barbecue, hand-squeezed lemonade, RC Cola, and deep fried moon pies — and don't miss the cutting of the world’s largest moon pie.

 Spend part of the day hiking the 4-mile stretch of the historic Appalachian Trail that runs through the eastern edge of West Virginia.
 Much of the trail traverses Harpers Ferry, site of John Brown's Raid and several Civil War battles.
 And the views, especially across the Shenandoah River, are a memorable way to spend the first day of summer.